Ushpizin: Locations

 Ushpizin was filmed on location in Jerusalem, Israel.
 While a few scenes were shot in Haredi neighbourhoods, most of the film was shot at the Schneller Orphanage and in Jerusalem's Nachlaot neighbourhood.
 Several streets in Nachlaot feature frequently in the film: Rama Street (where Ben-Baruch meets Moshe and offers him the Sukkah, and where Moshe and Malli part), Zichron Tuvyah (where Moshe's Yeshiva is located) and Tavor Street, while others appear less frequently or even in single shots.
 The stone buildings of Nachlaot substitute for the Shmuel Hanavi area, though landmarks such as the Wolfson Towers and the Yad Labanim building reveal the true location.

 Soundtrack

 No separate soundtrack has been sold, though two of the main songs—"Ata Kadosh" and "Yesh Rak HaKadosh Baruch Hu"—were later released on an album by Adi Ran.

 Release and reception

-The film received mostly positive reviews, and was described as a heart warming tale for the Sukkot holiday.
+The film received mostly positive reviews, and was described as a heartwarming tale for the Sukkot holiday.
 Michal Batsheva Rand's performance won many praises, being her first performance on screen.

 The film was a box-office success, becoming one of the most financially successful Israeli movies of 2005.
 It attracted many religious and Haredi viewers who normally do not go to the cinema.

 Following the release, Ushpizin was ranked by review aggregator Metacritic who gave it 70% out of a 100.
 Rotten Tomatoes gave the film 94% approval, which was based on 63 reviews.
 The site's consensus reads: "Ushpizin offers a rare and warmly intimate look into ultra-Orthodox Jewish culture".